ChristophSchmidl/books/README.md

 - [ ] Extreme Programming Explained: Embrace Change by **Kent Beck**
 - [ ] Software Architecture Fundamentals: A Study Guide for the Certified Professional for Software Architecture® – Foundation Level – iSAQB compliant by **Mahbouba Gharbi**
 - [ ] Designing Software Architectures: A Practical Approach by **Humberto Cervantes**
+- [ ] Fundamentals of Software Architecture: An Engineering Approach.
+A Comprehensive Guide to Patterns, Characteristics, and Best Practices by **Neal Ford, Mark Richards**
+- [ ] Software Architecture in Practice by **Len Bass, Paul Clements, Rick Kazman**
+- [ ] Monolith to Microservices: Evolutionary Patterns to Transform Your Monolith by **Sam Newman**
+- [ ] Building Evolutionary Architectures: Support Constant Change by **Neal Ford, Rebecca Parsons, Patrick Kua**
 - [ ] Patterns of Enterprise Application Architecture by **Martin Fowler**
+- [ ] Building Microservices: Designing Fine-Grained Systems by **Sam Newman**
 - [ ] Design Patterns.
 Elements of Reusable Object-Oriented Software by **Erich Gamma**
 - [ ] Operating System Concepts (Ninth Edition) by **Abraham Silberschatz et al**
 	* **Bookmark:** page 12 - Chapter 1.3 "Computer-System Architecture"